apache/tvm/docs/dev/pass_infra.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Function-level passes are used to implement various intra-function level optimizations for a given Relay module.
-It fetches one function at a time from the function list of a module for optimization and yields a rewritten Relay function.
-Most of Relay's passes can be classified into this category, such as common subexpression elimination and inference simplification, etc.
+Function-level passes are used to implement various intra-function level optimizations for a given Relay/tir module.
+It fetches one function at a time from the function list of a module for optimization and yields a rewritten Relay ``Function`` or tir ``PrimFunc``.
+Most of passes can be classified into this category, such as common subexpression elimination and inference simplification in Relay as well as vectorization and flattening storage in tir, etc.

-Note that the scope of passes at this level is a Relay function.
+Note that the scope of passes at this level is either a Relay function or a tir primitive function.
 Therefore, we cannot add or delete a function through these passes as they are not aware of the global information.

 .. code:: c++